kubesphere/website/content/en/docs/introduction/advantages.md

 - **Comprehensive**.
 KubeSphere provides users with a well-diversified portfolio of solutions to traffic management, including canary release, blue-green deployment, traffic mirroring and circuit breaking.
 - **Visualized**.
 With a highly interactive web console, KubeSphere allows users to view how microservices interconnect with each other in a straightforward way.
 This helps users to monitor apps, locate failures, and improve performance.

 KubeSphere aims to make service-to-service calls within the microservices architecture reliable and fast.
-For more information, see Project Administration and Usage.
+For more information, see [Project User Guide](../../project-user-guide/).

 ### Vibrant open source community